Summary

 The Supreme Court acted swiftly in the case, holding arguments on January 10—just nine days before the divestiture deadline set by the law.

-TikTok, one of the most popular social media platforms in the United States, is used by approximately 170 million Americans, including a large number of young people.
+TikTok, one of the most popular social media platforms in the United States, is used by about 170 million Americans, including a large number of young people.
 The platform’s powerful algorithm, its main asset, delivers short videos tailored to individual users’ preferences.
 TikTok offers a vast collection of user-submitted videos, often lasting under a minute, which can be viewed through its smartphone app or on the internet.

 China and the United States are both economic and geopolitical rivals, and TikTok’s Chinese ownership has raised concerns among American leaders for years.
 The debate surrounding TikTok comes amid escalating trade tensions between the world’s two largest economies.